Pickleball Rules For Doubles – Serving, Volleying, and Winning

 Developing a Doubles Strategy

 Having a solid game plan is crucial in doubles play.
 You and your partner should discuss and agree upon a strategy that suits your skills and playing style.
 Are you more aggressive or defensive?
 Do you prefer to play on the net or stay back?
-Understanding each other’s strengths and weaknesses will help you come up with a winning game plan.

 Consider the concept of “stacking,” where one player stands in front of the other to create an advantage on the court.
 You can also strategize how to attack your opponents’ weaknesses or exploit their patterns.
-Just make sure to adapt your strategy as the game progresses and be open to making changes if needed.

 Strategies for Effective Net Play